system-zero/system-zero/src/data/semantics/Language.md

 Comments.

   Single line comments that start with '# ', and end up to the end of the line.
-  The space after the hash symbol it is (almost) siginificant, as there is code that uses comments for application annotations or macros, so it can be easily misinterpreted.
+  The space after the hash symbol it is (almost) significant,  as there is code that uses comments for application annotations or macros, so it can be easily misinterpreted.

+    [Note about the significant whitespace:
+      while it is mostly about a free form syntax  (we appreciate indentation and it is practiced rigorously in our code (in C and in our language), there is not enforcement: but we might use them to denote blocks in future, since is about consistency also and should be rewarded with a way - as this is about readability and crystal clear expression of the underlying intention (well almost boring and expected expression actually)]

   Multiline comments that start with '##[', and end up with '##]'.
 Those can nest.